mvujas/terminal_christmas_tree/README.md

 # Christmas tree for terminal

-  Make your terminal prettier during holidays
+  Script that makes your terminal prettier during holidays

 ### Included scripts
   * christmastree.sh - primary script that prints christmas tree into terminal